nlw0/polsh/README.md

 # polsh
 polsh is a shell and scripting language based on reverse polish notation, and developed in Scala.
+Just a toy project, not sure it is going anywhere.

 ```
 > echo "13 x store x load 1 x load - * x store" | scala polsh.scala